DavidSchledewitz/Awesome_Cosmics/1_DataAcquisition/README.md

 It might take a while for all DAQ boards to report back after repowering/reprogramming.
 If after the first alpide-daq-program -l not all DAQ-boards are listed, wait 10s and try again.
 If this does not solve the problem, contact Bogdan.

-Now, to programm the DAQ boards (both FX3 -usb- and FPGA firmware), type
+Now, to program the DAQ boards (both FX3 -usb- and FPGA firmware), type

 ``` Shell Session
 $ alpide-daq-program --all --fx3 ~/alpide-daq-software/alpidedaqboard/fx3.img --fpga ~/alpide-daq-software/alpidedaqboard/fpga-v1.0.0.bit